 Indeed, with its rigour and reputation, Eng Phys is highly compelling to entrepreneurially-minded students who are keen to tackle thorny problems at the intersection of science, engineering, and business—and who aren’t afraid of the seemingly intractable.

 “I chose UBC Engineering Physics because it would give me the theoretical foundation to work in physics research with the engineering skills to design and build my own tools and experiments,” says Andrew Cote, ’19, who took on challenging roles in applied physics research at institutions such as TRIUMF, General Fusion, and the Stanford Linear Accelerator throughout his degree.
 “The combination of experimental physics and engineering design has proved to be a very rewarding and challenging field to work in.”
+Currently, Andrew is acting as a Venture Development Specialist at entrepreneurship@UBC, supporting UBC’s Incubator and HATCH Accelerator program on campus.

 The program’s strong emphasis on physics allows students to succeed across a wide breadth of challenges, not limited to what they’re taught in the classroom.
 Physics becomes a problem-solving tool that helps students navigate unfamiliar engineering problems and technical systems by illuminating the underlying physical principles, and also helps them succeed in the highly analytical world of business.
 This physics foundation also makes the program’s graduates exceptionally well-suited to working in emerging industries such as quantum information, carbon capture, and space technology.